The Best Places To See The Leaves Change in Burlington and Hamilton

 Dundas Valley Conservation Area

-This walk will keep you closer to the ground than my other suggestions, but the tree canopy will more than makeup for it!
+The hiking trails will keep you closer to the ground than my other suggestions, but the tree canopy will more than makeup for it!
 Dundas Valley Conservation Area is another one of my daughter’s favourite hikes because there is just so much to see.
 There are freshwater streams, bridges, downed logs that are perfect for climbing, and of course the Hermitage Ruins.
 Walk through these smooth, wheel-friendly trails and you’ll agree that it is one of the best places to see leaves change in Hamilton, Ontario.

 Have you visited these trails and conservation areas this year?
 Maybe you have another hidden gem with beautiful fall views?
 If you do, please share it in the comments and we will add it to our list.
 In the meantime, here are some more fall articles you may enjoy: